Raoul Bellanova: Return to Atalanta

 On 22 August 2024, Bellanova was sold to Atalanta for a transfer fee of approximately €25 million including bonuses.

 International career

 In October 2017, Bellanova represented Italy national under-19 football team in the UEFA European Under-19 Championship qualification.
 He debuted in a 4–0 victory against Moldova on 4 October.
 In November 2018, Bellanova played for Italy under-20 national team in a match against Germany.

 On 24 March 2024, Bellanova debuted for the Italian senior squad in a friendly match against Ecuador.
 Later that year, on 6 June, he was selected in the Italian squad for the UEFA Euro 2024.

 Style of play

-Bellanova is a physically strong, quick, fast, offensive-minded right-back with good defensive positioning and reading of the game.
+Bellanova is a physically strong, fast, offensive-minded right-back with the ability to read the game and good defensive positioning.
 Besides his regular position of a full-back or wing-back on the right flank, he can also play as a centre-back (in both, three and four-player defensive line) or as a wide midfielder in a 3–5–2 formation.